A Step by Step Guide for Eliminating Musty Smells in Your Home

 • After 24 hours, vacuum the baking soda

-If the smell remains, repeat the process or hire a cleaning company to shampoo your carpet.
+If the smell remains, repeat the process or hire a carpet cleaning company to shampoo your carpet.

 Once you’ve corrected the excess moisture, cleaned the mold, and washed the room, the musty smell will start to go away.
 You can speed up the process by using odor absorbers.

-To absorb foul odors, place small bowls of vinegar in the room, hang charcoal bags, set out baking soda boxes, or try an odor-absorbing gel.
+To absorb musty odors, place small bowls of vinegar in the room, hang charcoal bags, set out baking soda boxes, or try an odor-absorbing gel.

 Frequently Asked Questions (FAQ)FAQ